f5devcentral/overwatch/README.md

 ## Project Overwatch: Introduction

 This repo contains all the required manifests and documentation to build a modern observability stack built on opensource software components.
-The manifests folder contains everything required to deploy a pre-configured pre-plumbed observability stack comprised of:
+This implementation utilizes a Linux Virtual Machine as a Bastion Host to prepare a devops environment with all the necessary tools to required to deploy the pre-configured pre-plumbed observability stack which is comprised of:

   1. Logstash
   2. ElasticSearch